 Death penalty advocates respond by insisting that what an individual murderer deserves is unaffected by how other murderers are treated.
 They add that arbitrariness and discrimination are reasons to reform, not abolish, sentencing procedures.

 If someone is wrongly executed—either because she is innocent, or subject to procedural injustice at trial—there is no way to right the wrong.
 Some abolitionists argue that because a just state is obliged to undo its serious mistakes, it mustn’t impose irrevocable punishments like the death penalty.
 The irrevocability of execution is, however, philosophically controversial.

-Retributivist justifications dominate contemporary politics, but have recently suffered some recent legislative defeats to proceduralist arguments.
+Retributivist justifications dominate contemporary politics, but have recently suffered some legislative defeats to proceduralist arguments.
 Determining whether practical worries about capital punishment trump concerns about potentially treating murders too leniently is thus of great legal and moral significance.

 In the U.S., twenty-nine states, the federal government, and the military allow for the death penalty.
 State and federal death rows are populated solely by murderers and accomplices to murder.
 Some states and the federal government permit execution for treason and other crimes, but these laws have never been tested in court.

 Fifty-five other countries permit capital punishment, while more than one hundred nations have abolished it or no longer use it.
 In countries with an active death penalty, death-eligible crimes include kidnapping, drug trafficking, treason, and sexual immorality.
 For detailed information on capital punishment by U.S. state and country, see the Death Penalty Information Center.

 Deontologists see murder as the only crime for which capital punishment is appropriate, because murder is uniquely bad, and so only murderers deserve death.